Symbiota/Symbiota-Documentation/README.md

 New versions of the documentation can be generated automatically using the npm command `npm run docusaurus docs:version x.y.z`.
 See [here](https://docusaurus.io/docs/versioning) for more information.

 You will need to add a link to the new version of documentation manually to `docusaurus.config.ts` by adding a new item element to the items array for dropdown menu with `label: 'Versions'`.
 The `Latest` label will also need to be updated.
+Don't forget that the version that was previously the "latest" version's `to: "docs/about/",` attribute will need to be updated to include the version number (e.g., `to: "docs/3.3/about/",`).

 Versioned language files are automatically copied from their respective `/i18n/lang/docusaurus-plugin-content-docs/current/` directories.

 ### Adding a new language